yclas/guides/docs/Development-vagrant-configuration.md

     ```

-5. To prove that it is running, you can SSH into the machine: (Optional)
+5. To prove that it is running, you can SSH into the machine: (Optional).

     ```
      vagrant ssh

     ```

-6. Run: (if you have followed the step 5, type  _exit_  before the following command)
+6. Run: (if you have followed the step 5, type  _exit_  before the following command).

     ```
      sudo vim /etc/hosts